Media Studies A Level

 How will I be assessed:

-Non Exam Assessment- (NEA) worth 30% (practical work– done individually)
+There is also Non Examination Assessment- (NEA) worth 30% (practical coursework, completed individually)

 Future course and possible careers: